irisnet/irishub/docs/get-started/full-node.md

 ### Get Configuration Files

-If you want to be part of the genesis file geneartion process, please follow this [guide](https://github.com/kidinamoto01/testnets-1/blob/master/testnets/docs/Genesis%20Generation%20Process.md) to sumbmit a json file.
-Otherwise, you could always send related transaction to become a validator later.

-After the genesis file generation process is finished, please download the genesis and the default config file.
+After the genesis file is ready, please download the genesis and the default config file.

 ```
 cd $IRISHOME/config/